 Then you slice –

 You’re looking for plenty of exposed surface area.
 Place the chop herb into a clean, dry jar and fill with olive oil.
 Make sure all the plant material is submerged in the oil, and poke around in the jar with a chopstick or knife to eliminate air pockets.
 Screw on the lid.
 Label the jar with the name of the plant, the plant part (if you have many oil going), the kind of oil used and the date.
 Keep the jar of infusing oil at room temperature and on a surface that will not be ruined by seeping oil.
 Some of the texts I have read recommend a sunny window sill, and I have deep sills in my kitchen, so that’s where mine live.
+The sunlight exposure during this stage also helps prevent mold.

 Mix the contents of the jar daily (or give it a good shake).
 After several days it will start to smell like pepperoni – this is normal.
 Decant the oil (strain out the plant material) in four to six weeks.
 I use my jelly bag strainer.